hdShang/arxiv-daily/docs/cs-AI/2025-10-18/papers/251016376v1-conformal-prediction-in-the-loop-a-feedback-based-uncertainty-model-.md

 ---
 layout: default
-title: Conformal Prediction in The Loop: A Feedback-Based Uncertainty Model for Trajectory Optimization
+title: "Conformal Prediction in The Loop: A Feedback-Based Uncertainty Model for Trajectory Optimization"
 ---

 # Conformal Prediction in The Loop: A Feedback-Based Uncertainty Model for Trajectory Optimization